PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 ## Summary

-Druid and ClickHouse are similar solutions solving the same problem with dramatically different designs.
+Druid and ClickHouse both seek to handle large volumes of data at speed, but they do so in completely different ways.
 ClickHouse champions simplicity and a unified instance; Druid is complex but highly configurable.

 While both offer enormous advantages over traditional databases for columnar data, companies should strongly consider their needs when making choice between the two.